-If a pupil who is suspended or excluded lives outside the LA in which the school is located, the headteacher will notify the pupil's 'home authority'.
+If a pupil who is suspended or excluded lives outside the LA in which the school is located, the Executive Head Teacher will notify the pupil's 'home authority'.

 9. Duty to inform social workers and the virtual school head (VSH)